 Family ghosts respond to the Cuban Revolution.

-In this loop video, a Cuban boy marks time under the gaze of Cuba’s revolutionary heroes.
+In this loop video, a Cuban boy marks time under the gaze of Cuba’s white revolutionary heroes.

 A fever dream about the artworld.

 A meditation on the wonders of a virtual landscape.

 Sydney World Film Festival - Fall 2017 Official Selection, Experimental Film

 In this loop video, a woman walks home uneasily on a late night.

 A feminist commentary on the close-up.